BalasaiGorle/Minin-Linkedin-Platfrom/README.md

 4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the application in action.

----

-## 🤝 Contribution

-Contributions are welcome!
-If you have suggestions or want to improve the code, feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-Please open an issue first to discuss what you would like to change.

----

 ## 📧 Contact

 Balasai – [balasaigorle@gmail.com]